jwfehrman/sudokuSolver/README.md

 # sudokuSolver
-Sudoku Solver created with node.js and react.js
+Sudoku Solver created in Java with a UI